babylonchain/btc-staker/docs/interacting-with-daemon.md

 #### 3. Stake Bitcoin

-Stake BTC tokens to the validator(s) of your choice.
+Stake Bitcoin to the validator(s) of your choice.
 The `--staking-time` flag specifies the timelock of the staking transaction in BTC blocks.
-The `--staking-amount`
-flag specifies the amount of BTC tokens in satoshis to stake.
+The `--staking-amount` flag specifies the amount in satoshis to stake.

 ```bash
 $ stakercli daemon stake \